DallanL/nms-like-n-subscribe/README.md

-# nms-like-n-subscribe
+# ns-subscribe
-Fast API endpoint that creates and maintains NetSapiens subscriptions
+service to create and maintain subscriptions